Instructor Courses (syllabi available upon request)

 Asian Politics (Spring 2019)

 Teaching Assistant Courses - UCI

-- [Anonymous letter sent to the UCI undergraduate office]
+TA [Anonymous letter sent to the UCI undergraduate office]:

 “I panicked after the first week of this class.
 I went to all the lectures but the power points made no sense to me.
 I understood the symbols, but the concepts weren't explained well and what was explained was irrelevant.
 Even after purchasing several non required textbooks and desperately trying to understand the chapters before the lecture, I felt myself slowly falling behind.
 The probability of passing dived.